Allegion (ALLE)

 AI Analysis | Feedback

-- Electronic Security and Access Control Systems: Advanced electronic locks, readers, credentials, and software platforms for managing access to buildings and secure areas.
+- Electronic Security and Access Control Systems: Provides electronic security products and systems for managing access to facilities.

 AI Analysis | Feedback